A stronger backside can help decrease your pain.

 All of these movements require help from surrounding muscles, and in the case of feeling knee or back pain, specifically the glutes.
 Often times, we feel pain because our muscles are out of balance.
 If we have weak glute muscles, the back and the knees have to do all the work and that is often what leads to pain or injury.

 The three muscles that make up the glutes are the Gluteus maximus, Gluteus medius, and Gluteus minimus.
-Today we will be going over 4 exercises that will help you strengthen these muscles and stop or prevent knee and lower back pain.
+Today we will highlighting 4 exercises that will help you strengthen these muscles and help alleviate knee and lower back pain.

 Always wait for pain to subside before starting any exercise.
 If you feel any pain stop and look for modifications or a different exercise.
 For each move make sure to activate your glutes by flexing/squeezing your butt.
 Perform all movements slowly and with control.